64bitpandas/dotfiles/README.md

  3. Run `nitrogen` and set the wallpaper to the same one from the `wal` command
  4. Get [vscode-wal](https://github.com/Bluedrack28/vscode-wal) and follow the instructions for vscode color schemes

+### Part 7.
+Installing the config files
+ 1. Clone the repository. `git clone https://github.com/64bitpandas/dotfiles`
+ 1. Run `cd dotfiles` then `git checkout summersky`.
+ 1. Move the files into your `$HOME` directory.
+ 1. Set the themes using `lxappearance` (Fantome with Papirus icons).
+ 1. Enjoy the beautiful desktop :D

 ### Part 8: Multilanguage Support